 Arts Commons is a key contributor to social, economic, cultural, and intellectual life in Calgary.
 As Canada’s third largest arts centre, it is home to six resident companies and used by over 200 community groups - an integral part of the arts and greater community.

 How will Arts Commons Transformation account for learnings from COVID-19?

 The Arts Commons Transformation project was identified as one of four major city-building projects.
 While the impacts of COVID-19 are still evolving, the detailed design process will allow the project team to develop an innovative design concept that integrates considerations for public health and safety that result from the pandemic.

 Arts Commons Transformation is a multi-year project that support the long-term resiliency of the arts sector and the sustainability of Arts Commons which plays a critical role in the economic diversity of Calgary and within our local communities.

 During construction, of both phases, an estimated $386 million will be added to Calgary’s Gross Domestic Product (GDP).
 In addition, 3,155 Jobs will be created, generating $249 million in labour income.
 Upon completion of both phases, Arts Commons, collectively with the resident companies will annually generate $53 million to Calgary’s GDP, support 683 Jobs that will generate $34 million in labour income (Economic Contribution Analysis, Deloitte 2019).
-Download the Arts Commons Transformation Economic Impact Info Sheets for the City and Province.
+See Social & Economic Impact for more information.